scenerystack/community/docs/reference/api/scenery-phet/SpectrumSliderThumb.md

 # SpectrumSliderThumb

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/SpectrumSliderThumb.ts](https://github.com/phetsims/scenery-phet/blob/main/js/SpectrumSliderThumb.ts) for the most up-to-date information.

 ## Overview

 SpectrumSliderThumb has (a) a thin cursor that lies on the track and (b) a teardrop-shaped handle that drops